 An overview of the eight key steps to gamifying your organization.

-It should always be about personalisation of the experience and the gamification strategy needs to reflect and work for the particular audience.
-Through audience insights you can ensure that the design of the gamification experience matches your objectives as well as the preferences of how your audience likes to learn, specifically around gaming.
+It should always be about personalisation of the experience and the gamification strategy needs to reflect and work for a particular audience.
+Through audience insights, you can ensure that the design of the gamification experience matches your objectives as well as the preferences of how your audience likes to learn, specifically around gaming.